View the current warnings for Queensland

 - Winds

-- East to northeasterly 10 to 15 knots tending north to northeasterly during the day.
+- North to northwesterly 10 to 15 knots shifting southeasterly 20 to 30 knots during the morning.

 - Seas